Verizon Lifeline: Federal Low-Income Discount

 How to Apply for Verizon Lifeline

-The applicant must access the CheckLifeline.org website to initiate the Lifeline application.
-You can also call the Lifeline Support Center at 800.234.9473.
+The applicant must access the CheckLifeline.org website or call the Lifeline Support Center at 800.234.9473 to initiate the application.

-Required documentation includes proof of income or participation in eligible government programs.
-The applicant needs to present documents proving their identity and address.
+Required documentation includes proof of income or participation in eligible government programs, along with proof of identity and address.

 Accepted documents include: